 The School of Leadership and Education Sciences offers a variety of programs designed to develop the skills of experienced educators seeking to improve their professional practice.

-These programs, offered through SOLES' partnership with the Division of Professional and Continuing Education, are offered 100% online.
+These programs, offered through SOLES' partnership with USD's Division of Professional and Continuing Education, are offered 100% online.

 The M.Ed. in Science, Technology, Engineering, Arts, and Mathematics (STEAM) focuses on learning and teaching in the STEAM disciplines and considers the role of art and engineering to support the development of student understanding.
 Discipline-based secondary teachers as well as interdisciplinary elementary teachers will find this specialization beneficial.

 The M.Ed. in Universal Design for Learning explores approaches to classroom design and curriculum development that support equal learning opportunities for all students.
 It is appropriate for special education and general education K-12 teachers concerned about ensuring equity and access for all students in their schools and classrooms.

 The M.Ed. in Literacy and Digital Learning explores the use of technology to support reading, writing and language development while prioritizing the 21st century skills of critical thinking, collaboration, communication, and creativity.
 It is appropriate for English and Language Arts teachers, elementary educators, and content area teachers.